 How to qualify for a home equity loan with Fifth Third Bank

-You can only apply if you live in one of the 10 states where Fifth Third operates: Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, Tennessee and West Virginia.
+You can only apply if you live in one of the 11 states where Fifth Third operates: Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, North Carolina, Ohio, South Carolina, Tennessee and West Virginia.
 Additionally, prospective borrowers must hold an eligible checking or savings account with the bank.

 How to get started

-You can start the application process for a Fifth Third HELOC or home equity loan over the phone at 1-866-671-5353 or at a local branch.
+You can start the application process for a Fifth Third HELOC or home equity loan online, although you must complete the application over the phone or in person.
+You may also apply entirely over the phone at 1-866-671-5353 or at a local branch.
 You’ll share the purpose for the loan, how much you want to borrow and a little information about the property.
 You’ll also need to provide your name and contact information.

 Before you settle on the lender, however, be sure to shop around and compare rates and terms from several home equity lenders.